Why expanding to Mexico.

 This corridor sit in the middle of Mexico’s three most productive agricultural basins created by the Yaqui, the Mayo and the Fuerte rivers and has for over a century been the breadbasket of Mexico.
 This is the hub of a region that comprise several adjoining cities and municipalities such as Alamos, Bacúm, Benito Juarez, Huatabampo and Etchojoa, that together has a population that exceed 811,144 inhabitants.

-Cities such as Navojoa are indeed beyond the border, therefore it does not have the traffic, safety concerns and high turn-over rated that affect manufacturers.
+Cities such as Navojoa are indeed beyond the border, therefore it does not have the traffic, safety concerns and the negative impact of high turnover rate that affect manufacturers.
 Then its proximity to Arizona of only 375 miles (600 km) allows trucks reach the Mariposa port of entry in Nogales in just 7 hours through the new all concrete pavement highway.
-Located in between two deep water multi-modal ports, only 122 miles (196 km) south of Guaymas and 120 miles (192 km) north of Topolobampo.
+Located in between two deep-water multi-modal ports, only 122 miles (196 km) south of Guaymas and 120 miles (192 km) north of Topolobampo.
 The region is serviced by four major airports (Hermosillo, Guaymas, Obregón and Los Mochis) and two general aviation airfields (Navojoa and Alamos).
 Then, when there is need for critical air cargo, these can be shipped through Tucson or Phoenix Sky Harbor located one and three hours respectively from the Nogales border.

 This strategic location, its fast-paced workers and the ability to get products to market is being accomplished through the partnership of Mexico’s SAT and United States CBP officers conducting joint inspections of cargo leaving Mexico and entering the United States that has cut truck processing time from 4 hours to only 20 minutes at the state-of-the art Mariposa customs compound.